moyiz/command-and-cursor.nvim/README.md

 - Highlight cursor in active buffer when entering command mode (`:/?`).
 - Highlight visual selections and include cursor location by default (inclusive).
+- Highlight initial visual selection prior to its expansion with incremental search.
 - Configure highlight group.
-- Highlight initial visual selection prior to its expansion with incremental search.

 ## Motivation
 - In normal mode, cursor "disappears" from buffer when entering `cmdline`.
-- Visual selections are not inclusive (cursor).
+- Visual selection highlight is not inclusive (cursor).
 - Visual selection highlight might be too subtle in a colorful "big" terminal.
-- when expanding a visual selection with incremental search, the initial selection is "blended" with the expansion.
+- When expanding a visual selection with incremental search, there is no indication of the original selection.

 ## Installation
 Use your favorite plugin manager: